 Photo: Britannia Mine Museum

-Find shelter underground at the Britannia Mine Museum, one of the most popular Sea to Sky destinations that combines family fun with a lesson or two in mining history.
+Find shelter underground at the Britannia Mine Museum, a wonderful local attraction that combines family fun with a lesson or two in mining history.
 Hop aboard a real mine train and take a ride back in time just like the trips miners took 100 years ago when the site was the largest copper mine in the British Commonwealth.
-If you haven't checked it out yet, be sure to experience BOOM! the new multisensory mill show experience that will show you what life was like for miners during the mill's operation.
+If you haven't checked it out yet, be sure to experience BOOM! the new multisensory mill show that will show you what life was like for miners during the mill's operation.
 It's a wonderful way to get to know our town's history and culture a little bit better.

-Every local needs to spend a day waiting out the storm and play in over 7,000 square feet of obstacles with high ceilings for fun drops into 500 sqft of airbags at the Ninja Gym in Squamish.
-The facility boasts over 25 ninja warrior obstacles to test your limits or to just have fun), it's a local must-do.
+Every local needs to spend a day waiting out the storm at the Ninja Gym.
+With over 7,000 square feet of obstacles, high ceilings for fun drops into 500 sqft of airbags, and over 25 ninja warrior obstacles to test your limits (or just have fun), it's a local must-do.
 Open to ages 6+.

 Photo: A-Frame Brewing

-You don’t need a rainy day to sample some of Squamish's tasty craft beverages–but it certainly helps.
+You don’t need a rainy day to sample some of our tasty craft beverages–but it certainly helps.
 Pick up a Craft Tasting Trail Passport from the Squamish Adventure Centre and win great prizes for participating.
 Navigate from maker to maker and receive a stamp at each place you visit on your passport.
 Once completed return your passport to the Adventure Centre and win a prize for participating.
 Stay local, support local!
 Our Squamish small business owners appreciate your support.

 Breweries: A-Frame Brewing, Backcountry Brewing, Howe Sound Brewing